 Ian retired as the Deputy Chief Constable of the Hampshire Constabulary in 2008 after 34 years with the Force.
 He was a member of the original Chief Police Officer group that initially brought Rock Challenge® from Australia.
 He now works for the Association of Chief Police Officers as their Chief Executive and Director of Information and is also the Chief Executive of the ACRO Criminal Records Office.

 BARONESS RUTH HENIG

 Baroness Ruth Henig was senior lecturer in History and Dean of Arts and Humanities at Lancaster University until taking early retirement in 2002.
 She also had a parallel career in local government, serving for over twenty years as a Lancashire County Councillor, chair of the Lancashire Police Authority and as a local magistrate.
 She chaired the national Association of Police Authorities from its inception in 1997 until 2005, and served as a member of a number of Home Office and government bodies, including the Lawrence Steering Group, the Street Crime Action Group and the National Criminal Justice Board.
-She was the also chair of the Security Industry Authority until 2013.
-She received the CBE for services to policing in 2000, and was appointed as a Life Peer in May 2004.
-In recent years, she has acted as the Parliamentary champion for the Seashell Trust, of Cheadle Hulme and for Claire House children’s hospice which is on the Wirral.
+She is now the chair of the Security Industry Authority.

 LADY SARAH McCORQUODALE